nealcaren/fightordie/Volumes/08/05/does_race_antagonism.md

 <li> Racial antagonism, whether instinctive or not, is a reasonable measure of self-defense against undesirable racial traits.
 </ol>

 This second proposition is the one which usually follows careful examination of the first.
-After all, it is admitted "instinct" 'is an unimportant fact.
+After all, it is admitted "instinct" is an unimportant fact.
 Instincts are simply accumulated reasons in the individual or in the race.
 The reasons for antagonizing inferior races are clear and may be summed up as follows:

 <ul style="list-style: none;">
 <li> Poor health and stamina.